Samkth123/KTH-md/Growth/Session 2/Live Session 2 - The growth process.md

 ##### Joint ventures
 - Sony Ericsson
 - Special type of alliance which are explicit in goal and in terms and conditions
-- Usually make it because you want to tex develop fuel cell technology and its very contractual in as how much
+- Usually make it because you want to tex develop fuel cell technology and its very contractual in as how much u get and how long

+##### Strategic alliances
+- Samsung and Spotify
+- Basically spotify has more seamless experience on samsung devices

+##### Franchising and licesning